rajahamilton0528/DevDump/README.md

 Provides Rake tasks to dump and restore a PostgreSQL database via an encrypted file, for Ruby on Rails applications.

+A good use case for this is when an application is new, and it is appropriate to dump an entire database from production, for use locally in development, to keep 1 or more developers on the same page.
+As an application grows, it may longer be feasible or secure to dump the entire database.

+Another use case would be if there was a prebuilt, pre-sanitized, subset database created, then in that case, the entire database may be useful for application developers to dump and load directly.

 ## Installation

     gem 'dev_dump'